-• Short-term economic impacts associated with changes in business activity as a direct result of changes in spending by Energy Trust programs and participants.
+- Short-term economic impacts associated with changes in business activity as a direct result of changes in spending by Energy Trust programs and participants. - Long-term economic impacts associated with the subsequent changes in factor costs and optimal use of resources.